The Best VPN Services of 2023

 CyberGhost, like most of the VPNs we review, doesn’t keep logs of its users’ browsing data.
 Bur CyberGhost takes things up a notch with its NoSpy servers.
 These data centers operated by CyberGhost itself are located in Romania, which is outside the reach of the 14 Eyes alliance.

-Romania’s laws also makes it a VPN-friendly country, as it doesn’t require data gathering and mass surveillance tactics used by other countries.
+Romania’s laws also make it VPN-friendly.
+It doesn’t require data retention and mass surveillance tactics used by other countries.
 When you connect to one of CyberGhost’s NoSpy servers, you can rest assured that your data is safe.

 Who It’s Best For: